-- If your child is discontent laying on his stomach, try placing him in your lap, while sitting on the couch with your legs bended.
+- If your child is discontent laying on his stomach, try placing it in your lap, while sitting on the couch with your legs bend.
 This will stimulate your child to lift his head, because he is able to look out into the room instead of looking down into the floor

-- Keep eye contact and smile to your child.
-This is the most natural way for you and your child to communicate
+- Keep eye contact and smile at your child.
+This is the most natural way for you and your child to communicate and connect

-- Gently touching your child’s legs, arms, stomach and face will increase his body awareness
+- Gently touching your child’s legs, arms, stomach and face will increase its body awareness

-- Doing biking exercises with your child’s legs can help relieve stomach ache caused by an immature intestinal system
+- Doing biking exercises with your child’s legs can help relieve stomach aches caused by an immature intestinal system

-- Gently grab your child’s arms while he is laying on the floor and pull him up into a sitting position
+- Gently grab your child’s arms while it's laying on the floor and pull him up into a sitting position

 - Practise rolling from the back to the stomach and back again